-You are expected to take all examinations given in the courses in which you are enrolled, and you may not be excused from the required examinations of any course, including final examinations.
-If you are deliberately absent from an examination, you forfeit the right to make up the examination unless you have prior permission from the instructor.
+Students must take all examinations given in the courses in which they are enrolled, and may not be excused from the required examinations of any course, including final examinations.
+Students who are absent during an examination forfeit the right to make up the examination unless they have prior permission from the instructor.